Jairus313/streamlit_crash_course/README.md

 	st.selectbox("label", ["list", "of", "multiple", "optiond"], index=0)
 	```

- - **Multi-Select**: Multi select boxes are similar to select boxes but here user can select multiple option at a same time.
+ - **Multi-Select**: Multi select boxes are similar to select boxes but here user can select multiple options at the same time.

 	 Syntax:
 	```sh